 This is key, especially as they work towards Kindergarten.

 Grandview’s Early Childhood program offers flexible drop off and pick up times to accommodate family schedules.
 (Early Childhood students may be dropped off from 7:45 – 9:00 AM.
 Dismissal is between 2:30 – 2:45 PM.)
 Extended Day, with a host of enrichment activities, is available for students until 5:30 PM.
 This is ideal for working parents.

 As a parent with a child currently at the school, I encourage you to contact Grandview Admissions to take a tour to learn more about Early Childhood.
-It’s never too early if you have a child on the verge of preschool age (3 or 4).!
+It’s never too early if you have a child on the verge of preschool age (starting earliest at age 3)!

 Hope to see you on campus!